-At this point, if you're like me you might be somewhat intimidated by the yearly revenue goal amount you came up with.
+At this point, if you're just starting your business you might be like I was and somewhat intimidated by the yearly revenue goal amount you came up with.
 I distinctly remember thinking, "There's no way I can generate that much revenue.
 That's way more than I was making as an employee!"
 If you're having similar thoughts here a few things to consider:

 Next we'll focus on Rule #2: Planning Your Revenue.
 We'll walk through how to work backwards from your yearly goal and break up your year into manageable, bite-sized pieces as you plan out your monthly revenue and projects.

-But for now a hearty congratulations from the entire Harpoon team on taking the time and effort to set a meaningful, yearly revenue goal!
-It's one of the most valuable pieces of data you can ever have for your business.
+But for now a hearty congratulations from Team Harpoon on taking the time and effort to set a meaningful, yearly revenue goal!
+It's one of the most valuable pieces of data you can have for your business.

 Disclaimer: Harpoon and its affiliates do not provide tax, legal, or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide and should not be relied on for tax, legal, or accounting advice.
 You should consult your own tax, legal, and accounting advisors before engaging in any transaction.